 Originally a part of the Rancho Sotoyomi land grant, these hundred acres were purchased in the mid-1800s by Archibald Carmichael.
-Ridge began farming the western half in 2000, and this is our second release from the ranch.
-The wine comes from century-old zinfandel vines, inter planted with small amounts of carignane and petite sirah.
+Ridge began farming the western half in 2000.
+The soils differ considerably between the upper and lower blocks.
+The Carmichael comes from the blocks just below the abandoned right of way of the old Northwestern Pacific railroad.
+This is our third release from the ranch.

 Rainfall: Above average, over 60 inches

 Weather: Wet spring and warmer than usual summer, cool fall.

 Fermentation: A six day natural fermentation carried out in small fermentors; pressed early; natural secondary fermentation finished in three weeks.

 Aging: Air-dried american oak: 5% new, 70% one and two year, 25% four and five year old barrels.

 Time in barrel: Fifteen months

 View this wine on CellarTracker

 In order to qualify for user related discounts, you must log in before proceeding with checkout.
 Click the button below to log in and receive these benefits, or close the window to continue.Log In